JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

 - Added Tordune subspecies to Loxodon xenotype if *FRBE Loxo* is loaded.
 Adds a new head type and a new gene.
 - Made Loxodon pawnkinds not wear headgear (doesn't fit) if *FRBE Loxo* is loaded.
 - Made Loxodon xenotype not spawn in base game factions for now (will re-add with pawnkinds so they don't spawn with headgear).
+- Warforged should spawn with a xenotype now instead of as a baseliner (still testing)

 **ISSUES:**
 ----